-In July 2009, Licensee mailed to identified, tribal representatives Project PAD Information Questionnaires (Appendix A) to solicit concerns or additional information regarding the Project.
+In July 2009, Licensee mailed to participating tribal representatives the Project Pre-Application Document (PAD) Information Questionnaire (Appendix A) to solicit potential concerns or additional information regarding the Project.

-All individuals contacted during the June 2009 call were invited to attend a Project information meeting on September 9, 2009, and invitations to the meeting were mailed on August 10, 2009, to each representative as well as to the Forest Service, BLM, State Historic Preservation Officer and FERC.
-Two individuals, both from Save the Salmon, and no tribal members or agencies attended the September 9 meeting.
+On August 10, 2009, all previously contacted, participating tribal representatives were invited to attend a Project information meeting on September 9, 2009; invitations to the meeting were mailed to those representatives and to the Forest Service, BLM, State Historic Preservation Officer (SHPO), and FERC.
+Two individuals from Save the Salmon group attended the meeting and a FERC representative called in from Washington, D.C.; no tribal members, Forest Service, BLM, or SHPO representatives were present.